Centerbridge Partners

 In September 2006, the firm raised its debut fund with $3.2 billion of investor commitments to focus on control investments in distressed securities as well as leveraged buyout transactions.
-The firm also raised a $2 billion noncontrol, activist-oriented credit trading fund known as Centerbridge Special Credit Partners through 2009 and 2010.
+The firm also raised a $2 billion non-control, activist-oriented credit trading fund known as Centerbridge Special Credit Partners through 2009 and 2010.
 In 2010, the firm announced plans to begin marketing a second investment fund with a target of $3.75 billion of investor commitments.
 In 2011, the firm closed its second flagship fund, Centerbridge Partners II, on $4.4 billion, including a commitment from the GP.
 This was followed by a closing of its $2bn second Special Credit Partners fund in March 2012.

 In 2010, Centerbridge won control of Extended Stay Hotels, a company that Gallogly had been involved with at Blackstone.
 That same year, Centerbridge acquired 'GMAC Commercial Finance', a subsidiary of Ally Financial as well as Rock Bottom Restaurants and Gordon Biersch Brewery Restaurant Group, merged to form CraftWorks Restaurants & Breweries.
 In 2012, Centerbridge acquired P. F. Chang's China Bistro, a chain of Chinese casual dining restaurants.
 Three years later announced its agreement to buy Senvion SE from Indian wind turbine manufacturer Suzlon and acquired Great Wolf Resorts, the world's largest chain of indoor water park resorts for $1.35 billion.

 In August 2016, Centerbridge Partners, together with Canyon Capital Advisors, Värde Partners and seven other funds, participates in the rescue of Spanish giant Abengoa, injecting a combined €1.17 billion.

 In January 2017, Centerbridge Partners sells Vela Energy to Sonnedix for €600 million.
 Sonnedix thus takes over a portfolio of 136MWp, corresponding to 43 solar PV plants in Spain, making it the second largest solar PV operator in Spain and one of the largest in the world, with close to 500MW worldwide.